Waldmühlen: History

 In the 15th century, Waldmühlen had its first documentary mention as Walkmohle.

 Politics

 The municipal council is made up of 8 council members who were elected in a majority vote in a municipal election on 26 March 2006.

 Economy and infrastructure

+The village has access to the public transport through the local bus lines 477, 487, 957 and 971.

+It is located on the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 444.

 Running right through the community is Bundesstraße 54, linking Limburg an der Lahn with Siegen.
 The nearest Autobahn interchanges are Herborn and Haiger-Burbach on the A 45 (Dortmund-Gießen), and also Montabaur and Limburg-Nord on the A 3 (Cologne-Frankfurt), all between 20 and 25 km away.
+Waldmühlen is located on Westerwaldsteig, a long distance walking- and cycling path from Herborn via Rennerod, Westerburg, Bad Marienberg and Hachenburg to Bad Hönningen.

-The nearest InterCityExpress stops are the railway stations at Montabaur and Limburg-Süd on the Cologne-Frankfurt high-speed rail line.
+The nearest train stops are Westerburg station, Berzhahn and Willmenrod, nearest InterCityExpress stops are the railway stations at Montabaur and Limburg-Süd on the Cologne-Frankfurt high-speed rail line.